-For this purpose, it is imperative you have access to mails sent to your registered office and act promptly.
+For this purpose, it is imperative you have access to posts sent to your registered office and act promptly.
 Remember to notify Companies House if you would like to change your registered office address.
 In this case, you must complete and deliver the form AD01 to Companies House.

 Statement of circumstances

-Your auditor resigns from office will only be effective if he/she provides a statement of circumstances.
+Your auditor resigns from the office will only be effective if he/she provides a statement of circumstances.
 The statement must include details of any relevant circumstances relating to their resignation that should be brought to the attention of the shareholders or creditors.

 In the event your auditor has no circumstances to report, the statement must state this fact.
 Once your company has received your Auditor’s notice, you must deliver a copy of it to Companies House.